Maburidi/maburidi.github.io/_posts/2023-11-25-paper_accepted.markdown

 # to disable this page, simply set published: false or delete this file
 #published: false
 ---
-Excited to share that my paper "Enhancing Drug Safety and Efficacy: Wasserstein Distance-Based Graph Kernel for Drug Property" has been accepted for presentation at the IEEE AIMHC 2024 conference in Los Angeles [See here](https://maburidi.github.io/tabs/links.html) for more details!
+Excited to share that my paper "Enhancing Drug Safety and Efficacy: Wasserstein Distance-Based Graph Kernel for Drug Property" has been accepted for presentation at the  [IEEE AIMHC 2024](https://www.aimhc.org/) conference in Los Angeles!